Ajinaline/Calculator/README.md

-To make things work, here's how it works:/n
+To make things work, here's how it works:\n
 The calculator works at a basic level so if you input the numbers and tap on the equals sign, you'd get the correct answer If you hold down the '%' button, it takes you to your contacts and you can then select the contact you want for their number Now, if you tap the equals button, it should display the phone number of the contact you selected